Embodied Red Teaming for Auditing Robotic Foundation Models: Experiments

-For ERT and Rephrase, we report the robots' mean performance on instructions generated using five different random seeds, along with the 95\% confidence intervals estimated via bootstrapping.
-Note that we cannot compute confidence intervals for the robots' mean performance on the existing benchmark instructions because they consist of only one set of instructions.
+We report the mean performance on the \textbf{Training} instructions.
+For ERT and \textbf{Rephrase}, we report the robots' mean performance on instructions generated using five different random seeds, along with the 95\% confidence intervals estimated via bootstrapping.
 We summarize our quantitative and qualitative results below.

-\textbf{Failure to generalize.} Figures \ref{fig:perf} and \ref{fig:rlbench_perf} demonstrate that while GR-1 and 3D-Diffuser perform nearly optimally on the training instruction sets from the CALVIN and RLBench benchmarks, their performance degrades significantly on instructions generated by ERT.
-Specifically, in RLBench (Figure \ref{fig:rlbench_perf}), 3D-Diffuser completely fails on instructions outside its training dataset.
-Comparison of instructions from CALVIN and RLBench with those generated by ERT shown in Table \ref{table:example_instructions} shows that ERT produces valid instructions while the robots fail to execute.
-These findings suggest that state-of-the-art language-conditioned robot policies overfit to the narrow set of training instructions in existing benchmarks, raising concerns about their deployment in real-world scenarios where users may phrase instructions differently.

-\textbf{Rephrasing also degrades performance.} Figure \ref{fig:perf} shows that simply rephrasing existing benchmark instructions leads to a degradation in the robots' performance, evidenced by lower success rates on rephrased instructions.
-GR-1 performs better than 3D-Diffuser on these rephrased instructions, suggesting that 3D-Diffuser is less capable of generalizing to rephrased instructions—possibly because GR-1 is trained on larger-scale video and language datasets.

-\textbf{ERT identifies more challenging instructions.} As shown in Figure \ref{fig:perf}, rephrased instructions didn't cause GR-1 to fail significantly caompred with the training instructions, but both 3D-Diffuser and GR-1 struggle with instructions generated by ERT—even at $k=0$ without iterative refinement—resulting in similarly low success rates.
-This indicates that ERT goes beyond simple rephrasing.
-Furthermore, as ERT's refinement progresses (with increasing $k$) and encounters more instructions that cause the robots to fail, the generated instructions further reduce the robots' success rates, demonstrating the effectiveness of iterative refinement.